KTM 690 ENDURO R (2019 - on) Review

 Reliability & build qualityNext up: Value

-Although hard to say at this stage, reviews of previous incarnations would suggest nothing to worry about.
+Although hard to say at such an early stage, reviews of previous incarnations would suggest nothing to worry about.

 Value vs rivalsNext up: Equipment